ryanrudolfoba/SteamOS-Waydroid-Installer/README.md

 <a href="https://youtu.be/8S1RNSqFDu4?si=oCfwYNbs8u9sMKGr"> <img src="https://github.com/ryanrudolfoba/SteamOS-Waydroid-Installer/blob/main/android.jpg"/> </a>
 </p>

+## What's New (as of February 02 2024)
+1. added cage launcher for multi-touch support
+2. rewrite the script - instead of building from source this now installs prebuilt binaries
+3. easier and quicker to install

 ## What's New (as of December 07 2023)
 1. this now works with [casualsnek script!](https://github.com/casualsnek/waydroid_script)
 2. added libndk arm translation layer (via casualsnek script)